Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 # Configuring Talos
 In order to build a Kubernetes cluster from Talos, you must first configure Talos.
 This is done in two steps, first by generating a `talosconfig` which similarly to `kubeconfig` contains the definition of a collection of Talos endpoints and credentials to access them with.
 With Kubernetes you generally configure the cluster first and then extract the kubeconfig, but with Talos, you instead generate the configuration first and then *imprint* it on the individual nodes.

-Following along in the [Getting Started](https://www.talos.dev/v1.4/introduction/getting-started/) we first have to decide on a cluster name and endpoint.
+Following along in the [Getting Started](https://www.talos.dev/v1.4/introduction/getting-started/) guide we first have to decide on a cluster name and endpoint.
 My intention is to run this cluster purely on bare metal, so I don't want to put a load balancer in front of the cluster, although that particular configuration was worked well for me in the past.
 I want to get as close to a DIY setup as I can, so it can potentially be migrated or extended to on-premise at a later date.
 For the same reason, and because of the high cost associated with it, using vSwitch and floating IPs is off the table as well.

 I've chosen to use DNS load balancing, since I don't expect a lot of churn in control plane/talos nodes, nor heavy load.